Giorgi2222/College-Values-Match-Calculator/README.md

 ## Purpose

 College's declared values can be confusing and very similar to one another.
 This app helps to measure what is relatively more important for college.
 If a word appears frequently on hundreds of pages on the website, that is a good measure of its importance.
+(Ironically I chose a college that denied access to my bot)

 ## Technical details